-- Anticipation of unexpected changes in conditions that could increase the risk of a criticality accident; for example, unplanned accumulation of uranium powder (e.g. in ventilation ducting), inadvertent precipitation of material containing uranium in storage vessels or loss of neutron absorbers. - Management of the moderating materials, particularly water; for example, decontamination of gloveboxes and ventilation hoods, or in laboratories, and leakages of oils from gear boxes or use of a water based firefighting system (e.g. automatic sprinklers). - Management of mass in transfer of uranium (procedures, mass measurement, systems and records) for which safe mass control is used. - Reliable methods for detecting the onset of any of the foregoing conditions; - Periodic calibration or testing of systems for the control of criticality hazards.

-- Evacuation drills to prepare for the occurrence of a criticality and/or the actuation of an alarm.
+- Anticipation of unexpected changes in conditions that could increase the risk of a criticality accident; for example, unplanned accumulation of uranium fluorides (e.g. in ventilation ducting), inadvertent precipitation of material containing uranium in storage vessels or loss of neutron absorbers; - Management of the moderating materials; for example, before a new product cylinder is used in the facility, checks should be undertaken to ensure that no hydrogenous material is present in the cylinder (e.g. water or oil); - Management of mass in transfer of uranium (procedures, mass measurement, systems and records) for which safe mass control is used; - Reliable methods for detecting the onset of any of the foregoing conditions; - Periodic calibration or testing of systems for the control of criticality hazards; - Evacuation drills to prepare for the occurrence of a criticality and/or the actuation of an alarm.

-7.38.
-The tools used for the purposes of accounting for and control of nuclear material, such as the instruments used to carry out measurements of mass, volume or isotopic composition and software used for accounting purposes, may also have application in the area of criticality safety.
+7.40.
+The tools used for the purposes of accounting for and control of nuclear material, such as instruments used to carry out measurements of mass, volume or isotopic compositions and software used for accounting purposes, may also have application in the area of criticality safety.
 However, if there is any uncertainty about the characteristics of material containing uranium, conservative values should be used for parameters such as the level of enrichment and the density.
 This arises in particular in connection with floor sweepings and similar waste material.

-7.39.
+7.41.
 Criticality hazards may be encountered when carrying out maintenance work.
-Waste and residues arising from decontamination activities should be collected in containers with a favourable geometry (see para.
-I.20 of Appendix I of Ref.
+For example, if "uranium has to be removed from vessels or pipe work, only approved containers shall be used" (para III.24 of Appendix III of Ref.
 [1]).
+Waste and residues arising from decontamination activities should be collected in containers with a favourable geometry.